-How can you do this in the limited time that you will be in the courtroom?
+How can you do this in the limited time you will be in the courtroom?
 Treating the other party and their attorney with respect is at the top of that list.

 Questions about how to avoid these mistakes in your child custody case?
 Contact the Law Office of Bryan Fagan, PLLC

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "Child Custody E-Book."

 Other Articles you may be interested in:

-Law Office of Bryan Fagan, PLLC | Spring, Texas Divorce Lawyers
+Law Office of Bryan Fagan, PLLC | Houston, Texas Child Custody Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding divorce, it's important to speak with one of our Spring, TX Divorce Lawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child custody, it's essential to speak with one of our Houston, TX, child custody lawyers right away to protect your rights.

-Our divorce lawyers in Spring TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles Divorce cases in Spring, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+Our child custody lawyers in Houston, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC, handles child custody cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.